darpamishra/Fake_News_Classification/README.md

 - Text: The main content of the news article.

-- Label: Binary classification of the article:
+- Label: Binary classification of the article: [ 0: Fake, 1: Real ]

-0: Fake

-1: Real

-This dataset is published in the IEEE Transactions on Computational Social Systems (DOI: 10.1109/TCSS.2021.3068519).

 ## Prerequisites